 Legionnaires’ disease can then be acquired when people breathe in mist or aspirate water into the lungs containing Legionella.

-Related Federal Regulations: Legionellosis is a nationally notifiable disease.
+Legionellosis is a nationally notifiable disease.
 On June 2, 2017, the CMS sent a memorandum entitled Requirement to Reduce Legionella Risk in Healthcare Facility Water Systems to Prevent Cases and Outbreaks of Legionnaires’ Disease (LD) to all State Survey Agency Directors.
-In part, this mandate states that healthcare facilities must conduct a facility risk assessment to identify where Legionella and other opportunistic waterborne pathogens could grow and spread in the facility water system2.
+In part, this mandate states that healthcare facilities must conduct a facility risk assessment to identify where Legionella and other opportunistic waterborne pathogens could grow and spread in the facility water system.

-Mode of Transmission: Legionella is transmitted via inhalation of aerosolized water containing the bacteria.
-Less commonly, Legionella can be transmitted via aspiration of drinking water.
-Legionella is not usually transmitted from person-to-person.
+Legionella is transmitted via inhalation of aerosolized water containing the bacteria.
+Legionella is not usually transmitted from person to person.

 - Age ≥ 50 years